michaelmcandrew/civicrm-user-guide-gitbook/membership/defining-memberships.md

 2. Select **Add Membership Type**

 ![](/images/z-sprint154%20-%20new_membership_type.png)

-### **Name**
+-   **Name**:
 The name is displayed throughout the system, on both public and backend pages so spend some time thinking about a name that is appropriate to both audiences.
 It can be changed at a later date (though this may result in extra work in updating membership receipts if they have been customised based on membership names)

-### **Description**
+- **Description**:
 This is not required but you may wish to fill it in with a description of the membership, what type of contacts it is aimed at, etc.

-### **Membership organisation**

-CiviCRM is able to manage the memberships of more than one organisation, i.e. a local sports centre could use a single CiviCRM instance to manage the memberships of a tennis club, a football club, and a hockey club.
+-   **Membership organisation**: CiviCRM is able to manage the memberships of more than one organisation, i.e. a local sports centre could use a single CiviCRM instance to manage the memberships of a tennis club, a football club, and a hockey club.
 For this reason, when defining a membership type, you specify the organisation that the contact will become a member of.
 Each organisation must already exist as a CiviCRM organisation contact.
-Many organisations are only interested in modelling the memberships of one organisation (their own**organisation).
+Many organisations are only interested in modelling the memberships of one organisation (their own organisation).
 In this instance you can just choose the default organisation.

     If you wish to enable online sign ups or renewals, the CiviCRM data model requires that a contact can only have one active membership with a single organisation at any given time.
 However, some organisations may want people to have two or more memberships of the same organisation that run concurrently.
 For example, an organisation focused on child health might want to offer a membership for parents that includes a parenting magazine and a membership for health professionals that includes a peer-reviewed journal and discounts at training events.
     Parents who are health professionals may want both memberships.
 A 'workaround' for this is to create 'dummy' organisations for each of the possible concurrent memberships.
 For the situation just described, we would need to create an extra organisation for health professionals.
     Note that you don't have to expose the dummy organisation to your members on the website, it is only for administrative purposes.

-### Minimum fee

-If your memberships are free you should enter 0 (zero) in this field.
+-   **Minimum fee**: If your memberships are free you should enter 0 (zero) in this field.
 Otherwise you should enter the minimum amount that must be paid for this membership type.
-The reason we call this field the *minimum*amount is that we have an option to encourage people pay more than the minimum for a membership if they want to.
+The reason we call this field the *minimum* amount is that we have an option to encourage people pay more than the minimum for a membership if they want to.

-### Financial type

-The default financial type for a membership type is **Member Dues**.
+-   **Financial type**: The default financial type for a membership type is **Member Dues**.
 This is appropriate for many organisations.
 However, if you have more complex accounting needs, you can specify different financial types that will allow you to account for different membership payments in different